guilhermesimoes/guilhermesimoes.github.io/_posts/2018-09-16-using-system-ruby.md

   + export PATH="$(ruby -e 'puts Gem.user_dir')/bin:$PATH"
   ```

 * Bundler tries to solve some of RubyGems' shortcomings.
 This means that it has its own ideas of where gems should be installed.
 Depending on your system the `bundle install` command may work right away... or not at all.
-We'll explore how to fix this in a future post.
+I explore how to fix this in [Using Bundler with System Ruby].

 [prefer installing gems in the user directory over the system-wide directory]: https://wiki.archlinux.org/index.php/ruby#Installing_gems_per-user_or_system-wide
 [`gem env`]: https://guides.rubygems.org/command-reference/#gem-environment
 [`Gem` module]: https://www.rubydoc.info/github/rubygems/rubygems/Gem
+[Using Bundler with System Ruby]: 2019-12-15-using-bundler-with-system-ruby.md